 Interests and activities

-Laura has an inactive interest in nurturing talent to its highest potential.
+Laura has an active interest in nurturing talent to its highest potential.
 At Loughborough University London, she champions enterprise and impact across the school, focusing on developing knowledge exchange partnerships for place-based development with diverse stakeholders in our local community.

 Laura is a Fellow of the Higher Education Academy and the Royal Society of Arts, a Visiting Fellow at Solent University since 2012, and member of the Design Research and Market Research societies.
 She is editor-in-chief of Sublime magazine and chairs the Fair Energy Campaign.